-Box Office: 'Jurassic World' rumbles to record setting $204.6 million opening
+Box Office: 'Jurassic World' Rumbles to Record Setting $204.6 Million Opening

-LOS ANGELES (Variety.com) - Dinosaurs rule the earth again after "Jurassic World" debuted to a dominant $204.6 million at the domestic box office this weekend.
+LOS ANGELES, March 15 (Variety.com) - Dinosaurs rule the earth again after "Jurassic World" debuted to a dominant $204.6 million at the domestic box office this weekend.

 That commanding number, the second biggest opening in history, all be ensures that those pesky geneticists will keep futzing around with Triceratops DNA for several more installments and park-goers will continue to serve as prehistoric reptile kibble.